Itegories: Iteration and Trace

-where the left-hand side can be reduced further by induction.
-Therefore, we see that computing traces of matrices of any size can always be reduce to computing traces of $2 \times 2$ matrices.
-Therefore, for the matrix construction, it suffices to give a formula for $2 \times 2$ matrices and then extend it to $n + m \times n + p$ matrices inductively using (\ref{eq:matrix-trace4}).
+Finally, combining (\ref{eq:matrix-trace2}) and (\ref{eq:matrix-trace3}) together tells us that computing the trace of an $n + m \times n + p$ matrix can be reduced to computing traces of $2 \times 2$ matrices.
+Therefore, for the matrix construction, it suffices to give a formula for $2 \times 2$ matrices and then extend it to $n + m \times n + p$ matrices inductively using (\ref{eq:matrix-trace2}) and (\ref{eq:matrix-trace3}).